-- To assemble a group of people who share the dream of becoming financially independent in as shorter time frame as possible and working as a community to each achieve our financial goals.
+- To assemble a group of people who share the goal of becoming financially independent in as shorter time frame as possible and working as a community to each achieve our financial goals.

 - Use what I have learned to date to help people improve their financial literacy and enable them to live better financial lives.

-- Document my own journey towards financial independence and share advice for those following in my footsteps.
+- Document my own journey towards financial independence and share advice for those following a similar path.

 - Improve my own understanding of certain topics by researching them in-depth and reporting back to the readers of this blog.